TreeMind: Automatically Reproducing Android Bug Reports via LLM-empowered Monte Carlo Tree Search

 \subsubsection{Implementation}

 We implement a prototype of \oursystem in Python.
 Specifically, we use an Android virtual device to install and run apps, and employ UI Automator2~\cite{uiautomator2} to drive their execution according to the input actions.
 We then extract the textual information about apps' UI using the off-the-shelf implementation of ReBL.
-Besides, we leverage the GPT-4o~\cite{gpt} model provided by OpenAI to support the understanding and reasoning over textual descriptions and images.
-On average, reproducing a single bug involves approximately 183,163 tokens, with an estimated cost of about 0.45 USD, which is cost-effective for large-scale bug reproduction.
+Besides, we leverage the GPT-4o~\cite{gpt} model\footnote{Version: gpt-4o-2025-03-26} provided by OpenAI to support the understanding and reasoning over textual descriptions and images.
+Following the configuration in ReBL, we set the temperature of the LLM to 0.3 to reduce randomness and ensure more deterministic outputs.